Ladbrokes Coral Trust

 Alignment with Priority Areas:

 Healthcare causes receive the majority of the Trust's funding, followed by education and community projects.
-Organizations working in these areas, particularly those supporting:
+Organisations working in these areas, particularly those supporting:

 - People with disabilities or physical challenges